d2s/Documentation/Docs/Logging.md

 <h2>Logging</h2>

 Detailed logging in RsyncOSX might be switched on/off in userconfiguration.
 It is only <b>backup</b> tasks which are logged.
 All logdata is by default listed in table within Logs view (sorted by date).
-Logdata can be filtered by textsearch in :
+Logdata can be <i>filtered</i> by textsearch in:

 <ul>
 <li>Server (remote server)</li>